gungorbudak/forest-tuner/README.md

-      --bStart DECIMAL      Starting value for b (default: 1.0) --bEnd DECIMAL        Ending value for b (default: 10.0) --size INTEGER        Size of w and b values to tune for (default: 10) --minEdges INTEGER    Minimum number of edges in optimal forests to consider as a solution (default: 1)
+      --bStart DECIMAL      Starting value for b (default: 1.0) --bEnd DECIMAL        Ending value for b (default: 10.0) --size INTEGER        Size of w and b values to tune for (default: 10) --minNodes INTEGER    Minimum percentage of nodes in optimal forests overlapping with terminal nodes in prize file to consider as a solution (default: 60)
-      --minTerminalNodes INTEGER
-                            Minimum percentage of nodes in optimal forests overlapping with terminal nodes in prize file to consider as a solution (default: 60)